johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 The procedure is as follows:

 1. The multisigner agents receive a zone via zone transfer.
-By analyzing the SIGNER RRset each MSA become aware of the identities of the other MSAs for the zone.
+By analyzing the HSYNC RRset each MSA become aware of the identities of the other MSAs for the zone.
 I.e. each MSA knows which other MSAs it needs to communicate with.
 Communication with each of these, previously unknown, remote MSAs is referred to as "NEEDED".